 People affected by certain decisions of the Commonwealth Government or its agencies may appeal to the Commonwealth Administrative Appeals Tribunal (AAT).
 Similarly, people affected by certain decisions of the NSW Government or its agencies may appeal to the Administrative Decisions Tribunal or complain to the NSW Ombudsman, appeal to a specialist tribunal or court or seek judicial review by the Supreme Court of NSW.

-The Federal Court and Federal Magistrates Court may review most administrative decisions under Commonwealth laws.
+The Federal Court and Federal Circuit Court may review most administrative decisions under Commonwealth laws.

 They may can do this under the Administrative Decisions (Judicial Review) Act 1977 or based on Common Law principles.

 The grounds on which a decision may be reviewed under the Act are:

 There are many factors that the Courts take into account under Common Law - though, in Commonwealth matters, most of these are covered by the list above.
 For more information see Judicial Review of NSW decisions.